How we work

 - Complex challenges in science and society that require interdisciplinary research collaboration.
 Some examples: Health Systems, Climate Change, Crime and Terrorism, etc.

 The development of the work programme is a creative process.
-The content, maturity level and expected output are leading when determining what kind of action is needed for each research question.
+The content, maturity level and expected output are leading when determining what kind of action is needed for each research challenge.
 The IAS has several instruments to shape and implement its work programme: